andrewferlitsch/Gap/docs/specs/vision_spec.md

 If the path to an image file is remote (i.e., starts with http), an HTTP request will be made to fetch the contents of the file from the remote location.

-If the parameter dir is specified, then the generated HDF5 file is stored in the specified directory.
+If the parameter `dir` is specified, then the generated HDF5 file is stored in the specified directory.
 If the directory does not exist, it is created.

-If the ehandler parameter is not None, then the above will occur asynchronously, and when completed, the corresponding event handler will be called with the Image object passed as a parameter.
-The ehandler parameter may also be specified as a tuple, where the first item in the tuple is the event handler and the remaining items are arguments to pass to the event handler.
+If the `ehandler` parameter is not None, then the above will occur asynchronously, and when completed, the corresponding event handler will be called with the `Image` object passed as a parameter.
+The `ehandler` parameter may also be specified as a tuple, where the first item in the tuple is the event handler and the remaining items are arguments to pass to the event handler.

-If the configuration setting grayscale (may be shortened to gray) is specified, then the image is converted to a single channel grayscale image, if not already.
+If the configuration setting `grayscale` (may be shortened to gray) is specified, then the image is converted to a single channel grayscale image, if not already.

-If the configuration setting resize is specified, then the image is resized to the specified height and width.
+If the configuration setting `resize` is specified, then the image is resized to the specified height and width.

-If the configuration setting flatten (may be shortened to flat) is specified, the image is flattened into a single 1D vector (i.e., for input to a ANN).
+If the configuration setting `flatten` (may be shortened to flat) is specified, the image is flattened into a single 1D vector (i.e., for input to a ANN).

-If the configuration setting thumb is specified, then a thumbnail of the raw pixel data is generated to the specified height and width and stored in the HDF5 file.
+If the configuration setting `thumb` is specified, then a thumbnail of the raw pixel data is generated to the specified height and width and stored in the HDF5 file.

+If the configuration setting `nostore` is specified, then the image data and corresponding metadata are not stored in the HDF5 file.

 ###### Exceptions